-Agile introduces a new product management role: the product owner.
-The primary responsibility of the product owner is to groom the product backlog, present stories to developers, and act as the “voice of the customer” for the development team.
+Agile introduces a new product management role: the product owner responsible for grooming the product backlog, presenting stories to developers and acting as the customer voice for the development team.

-The product owner role provides the crucial interface between developers and customers to quickly collect customer feedback at the end of each sprint, and adapt to changing customer needs.
-In essence, the product owner role is about embedding product management into the development team to remind developers that customer value should drive their decisions, to remind product managers that not all features are technically equal, and to proactively respond to the changing needs of the market and customers before the release goes out.
+The agile product owner role interfaces between developers and customers, quickly collects customer feedback at the end of each sprint and adapts the development path to changing customer needs.
+The product owner embeds product management into the development team to: ensure that customer value drives decisions, remind product managers that not all features are technically equal and proactively respond to the changing needs of the market and customers before the release goes out.

-The product owner role is time-consuming: ahead of sprint planning, the product owner writes user stories and collaborates with testers on acceptance criteria, at sprint planning, she explains to her development team the stories to work on in the next couple of weeks.
-During the sprint (usually one to four weeks), she monitors progress, make decisions on alternative implementations, answers questions, validates completed stories, and prepares her stories for the next sprint.
+Prior to sprint planning, the product owner writes user stories and collaborates with testers on acceptance criteria.
+At sprint planning, she tells her development team the stories to work on next.
+During the sprint, she monitors progress, makes decisions on alternative implementations, answers questions, validates completed stories and prepares stories for the next sprint.

 Avoiding the Single Biggest Pitfall

-The biggest pitfall is to simply transition existing product managers to become product owners.
+A big pitfall is to simply transition existing product managers to become agile product owners.
 It seems like a natural transition when everyone is focused on adopting agile, yet there is a heavy price to pay.
-When a company falls into this pitfall, one of two things can happen as traditional product managers are forced to pick a focus:
+When a company chooses this pathway, two things can happen:

-The most common scenario is a product manager who fully embraces her new product owner role: she learns to write good stories and gets to know her development team.
+1) Most commonly, a product manager fully embraces her new agile product owner role.
+She learns to write good stories and gets to know her agile development team.

-The short-term cost: this leaves no time for the traditional product management tasks mentioned above, so those fall by the way side.
+Short-term cost: reduced time for the traditional product management tasks, so those fall by the way-side.

-The long-term cost: an incredibly productive development team delivering software that is launched at the wrong time, with the wrong price, with sales and support poorly enabled and, as a result, unable to reach the target audience and bring the expected revenue.
+Long-term cost: an incredibly productive agile development team that delivers software at the wrong time, with the wrong price, with poorly-enabled sales and support that is unable to reach the target audience and bring the expected revenue.

-A less common scenario is the product manager who does not embrace the product owner role.
-That individual prefers focusing on “big picture” topics than the tactical day-to-day product owner duties.
-In this scenario, you often see the sprint user stories lacking acceptance criteria.
-Because traditional product managers were not in involved in validating requirements (most often the quality assurance group was), writing acceptance criteria is often a challenge, and are quickly overlooked.
+2) Less common is the product manager who does not embrace the product owner role.
+She focuses on big picture topics rather than the tactical day-to-day product owner duties.
+In this scenario the sprint user stories may lack acceptance criteria.
+Because traditional product managers were not in involved in validating requirements, acceptance criteria is often a challenge and is quickly overlooked.

-The short-term cost: the team flounders with poor requirements, making assumptions as they go, because “the voice of the customer” is absent.
+Short-term cost: the team flounders with poor requirements, making assumptions as they go, because the customer voice is absent.

-The long-term cost: team frustration and costly rework.
-Stories without well-defined acceptance criteria run the risk of not being accepted at the end of the sprint, resulting in frustrating and costly rework to deliver actual customer value.
+Long-term cost: team frustration and costly rework.
+Without well-defined acceptance criteria, the work runs the risk of not being accepted at the end of the sprint, resulting in frustrating and costly rework to deliver actual customer value.